 You could also take cannabidiol sweets or cannabidiol tablets.
 Lastly, cannabidiol can be smoked or vaporized, but not while flying.

-Cannabidiol appeals to travelers for a variety of reasons.
+Cannabidiol appeals to travellers for a variety of reasons

 Let’s speak about why cannabidiol is growing increasingly popular among tourists after we’ve covered the regulations of cannabidiol air travel.